-The pages for Assignment 2 will be available after Assignment 1's due date has passed.
+The pages for Paper 2 will be available after Assignment 1's due date has passed.

 Ancient art often falls under the subject of Archeology or Antiquities.
 Therefore, some of the books listed in this guide are located in the history or archeology sections of the library.